 Again a speedy system to adjust, adjusted by turning the dial to the desired weight.
 The Dial A Weight was the first of its kind, and Bowflex patents it.

 This system works great because it makes for a compact dumbbell, by this I mean the handle only increases in length as more weight is loaded.
 Much better than fixed length handles that can be awkward to train with.
 The closer we can get to the feel of a fixed weight dumbbell the better, the more natural the feel, the easier to train with.

-Perhaps the slowest to adjust of the new school adjustable dumbbells because you have to manually add the weight to the handle, but it’s by far the most durable of all.
+Perhaps the slowest to adjust of the new school adjustable dumbbells because you have to add the weight to the handle manually, but it’s by far the most durable of all.

-You can adjust the weight by sliding a steel lock pin through the dumbbell until it reaches the stopping point and then with a simple half twist of the wrist the pins lock in place.
-The quick lock system was designed by Ironmaster and makes this set rock solid.
+You can adjust the weight by sliding a steel lock pin through the dumbbell until it reaches the stopping point and then with a simple half-twist of the wrist the pins lock in place.
+The quick lock system is designed by Ironmaster and makes this set rock solid.

 Dumbbell Handle Length

-The length of the handle is something most reviewers will miss out but it is to a certain degree quite important.
-Whilst it’s not a deal breaker handle length can be a distraction when you are lifting weights.
+The length of the handle is something most reviewers will miss out, but it is, to a certain degree, quite important.
+While it’s not a deal-breaker handle, length can be a distraction when you are lifting weights.

-Nearly all of the new sets have some sort of plastic designed into their construction apart from the Ironmasters.
+Nearly all of the new sets have some plastic designed into their construction apart from the Ironmasters.
 What does this mean?
-Training to failure is not an option, it’s not advisable to drop any of the sets of dumbbells especially from a height.
+Training to failure is not an option; it’s not advisable to drop any of the sets of dumbbells, especially from a height.

-Powerblock are probably one of the more tougher sets of adjustable dumbbells and they only recommend a drop of no more than 6-12 inches.
+Powerblock is probably one of the tougher sets of adjustable dumbbells, and they only recommend a drop of no more than 6-12 inches.

-The others I wouldn’t risk dropping from any height because of the plastic surrounding the weight plates, this could easily crack and as mentioned early drops are not covered in the guarantees.
+The others I wouldn’t risk dropping from any height because of the plastic surrounding the weight plates.
+The surrounding could easily crack, and as mentioned, early drops are not covered in the guarantees.